Baozzz04/CodePath_Capstone/README.md

 **New Screen**
 - User can add new recipes to the list

-**Categories Screen**
+**Favorite Screen**
-- User can access this to choose different categories based on their interests.
+- User can access this to access their own recipes or their favorite ones from the default recipe.

 ***3. Navigation***
 **Tab Navigation (Tab to Screen)**